Why Host a Screening?

 Some screening sites also participate in oral, head and neck cancer awareness events during the same week as the free screenings.
 Doing this yields more community involvement and further promotes early detection for these types of cancers.
 We encourage supplemental education and awareness events, and are here to help you in any way we can.
 Previous successful events include run/walks, benefit concerts and school talks.
 For more information, please email firstname.lastname@example.org

 We will also ensure national publicity to accompany your screening event, including a new national spokesperson each year.
-Our spokesperson this year was NBA legend and tongue cancer survivor, Donnie Walsh.
-For more information about Mr. Walsh’s experience and why he says early detection saved his life, go to http://fox59.com/2015/04/11/former-pacers-president-urges-people-to-get-screened-for-oral-cancer/
+Our 2017 OHANCAW© spokesperson this year was NFL Pro Football Hall of Famer and head and neck cancer survivor, Jim Kelly.
+For more information about Mr. Kelly’s experience and why he says early detection saved his life, go to yourcancergameplan.com.

 To sign up your institution now, go to Host a Screening.